Unity-Technologies/com.unity.probuilder/Documentation~/Sphere.md

 # Sphere
 A sphere is a perfectly round 3D object.
-In ProBuilder, a sphere is actually a polygon with 42 vertices, in which five triangles (faces) share each vertex.
+In ProBuilder, a sphere is actually an icosahedron with a minimum of 42 vertices (for 1 subdivision) shared across multiple triangles (faces).
+When you increase the subdivisions, the shape looks smoother, more sphere-like, but the geometry also becomes more complex.
+For example, with 2 subdivisions, the shape has 162 vertices; and for 5 subdivisions (the maximum), the shape has 2562 vertices.

 ![Sphere shapes](images/shape-tool_sphere.png)